cloudposse/packages/README.md

-teleport                  3.2.4      Privileged access management for elastic infrastructure. terraform                 0.11.14    Terraform is a tool for building, changing, and combining infrastructure safely and efficiently. terraform-0.11            0.11.14    Terraform is a tool for building, changing, and combining infrastructure safely and efficiently. terraform-docs            0.4.5      Generate docs from terraform modules terragrunt                0.18.3     Terragrunt is a thin wrapper for Terraform that provides extra tools for working with multiple Terraform modules. terrahelp                 0.6.3      Terrahelp is as a command line utility that provides useful tricks like masking of terraform output.
+teleport                  3.2.4      Privileged access management for elastic infrastructure. terraform                 0.11.14    Terraform is a tool for building, changing, and combining infrastructure safely and efficiently. terraform-0.11            0.11.14    Terraform is a tool for building, changing, and combining infrastructure safely and efficiently. terraform-0.12            0.12.0     Terraform is a tool for building, changing, and combining infrastructure safely and efficiently. terraform-docs            0.4.5      Generate docs from terraform modules terragrunt                0.18.3     Terragrunt is a thin wrapper for Terraform that provides extra tools for working with multiple Terraform modules. terrahelp                 0.6.3      Terrahelp is as a command line utility that provides useful tricks like masking of terraform output.